bodo-hugo-barwich/hash-lists/README.md

 # Motivation
 Using the FCL Data Types `TFPObjectHashTable` and `TFPStringHashTable` the performance of the Application dropped drastically.
 Inserting 9 Keys in 4 Objects took 20ms while the Perl-Script doing the same task finished the Job already in 15 ms.\
-Learning about highly performant Perl Data Structure inspired me to try to implement a Library that could achieve the same Tasks in much less time.\
+Learning about highly performant Perl Data Structure was the inspiration to try to implement a Library that could achieve the same Tasks in much less time.\
 It also implements the missing Features for the Perl `%hash` as to know the Element Count and Iterating over the Data Structure without the need to copy the Keys.

 # Disclaimer